lee2sman/now/README.md

 Wrapping up production of computational poetry for [Taper online literary journal](https://taper.badquar.to/), issue #11 *Parallels*.

-Currently in production on a family oral history project.
+In December I'm participating in the online, decentralized [DecemberAdventure](https://eli.li/december-adventure) where folks work on coding projects every day, and I'm keeping a [log](https://leetusman.com/december-adventure-2023/).

 # Then